FIVE MOST SURPRISING FINDS

 The Social Cost of Code-Switching

 This conversation is difficult because both sides hold truths the other ignores.
-Courtney McCluney and her colleagues documented what many Black professionals have always known: code-switching — adjusting your speech, appearance, and behavior to fit predominantly white professional environments — carries real psychological costs (McCluney et al., Journal of Experimental Social Psychology, 2021).
+Courtney McCluney and her colleagues documented what many Black professionals have always known.
+Code-switching — adjusting your speech, appearance, and behavior to fit mostly white professional settings — carries real psychological costs (McCluney et al., Journal of Experimental Social Psychology, 2021).

 It increases stress.
 It decreases authenticity.
 It harms well-being.
 It is a tax on being Black in professional America — a tax white professionals do not pay.

-But here is what the “keeping it real” ideology does with this legitimate grievance: it transforms a cost into a prohibition.
-Instead of saying “code-switching is psychologically expensive and the environments that demand it should change,” it says “code-switching is betrayal and anyone who does it is a sellout.”
-It rejects the framework entirely.
-Then it wonders why the economic results are catastrophic.
+But here is what the “keeping it real” ideology does with this legitimate grievance.
+It turns a cost into a ban.
+Instead of saying “code-switching is psychologically expensive and the settings that demand it should change,” it says “code-switching is betrayal and anyone who does it is a sellout.”
+It rejects the entire framework.
+Then it wonders why the economic results are devastating.

 The Strongest Counterargument — and Why the Data Defeats It